hurricanemark/Weather_Report_NodeJS_EJS_Express_WeatherBit_API/README.md

 ### Run docker

+Notice that environment variables (secret keys) required to run the app is not being included in the Dockerfile.
+These secret keys will be stated with the container.  eg.  ` ... -e EATHER_VISUALCROSSING_API_KEY=XXXXX -e WEATHERBIT_KEY=XXXXXXX`

-Note that Dockerfile exposes port 8080.
+Notice also that Dockerfile exposes port 8080.
 This needs to be forwarded to a port on your local machine.  i.e. `LOCAL_PORT:CONTAINER_PORT` for example  *4321:8080*

-`docker run -p 4321:8080 bb89b0646be4`
+`docker run -p 4321:8080 bb89b0646be4 -e EATHER_VISUALCROSSING_API_KEY=Actual_Secret_Key_for_VisualCrossing -e WEATHERBIT_KEY=Actual_Secret_Key_for_Weatherbit`

 ```c
 PS D:\DEVEL\NODEJS\BrainUnscramblers\LocalWeather> docker run -p 4321:8080 bb89b0646be4